*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 REIAL MONESTIR DE SANTA MARIA DE PEDRALBES (ROYAL MONASTERY OF SANTA MARIA OF PEDRALBES)

 Worth visiting in a non-touristy part of town.
-The surrounding area is beautiful.
-A tranquil site of contemplation and beauty, the Pedralbes Monastery has a cloister of 3 floors with arched terracing.
+The surrounding area is beautiful, and it’s a tranquil site of contemplation and beauty.
+The Pedralbes Monastery has a cloister of three floors with arched terracing.
 It really is a peaceful place to enjoy the central pond with koi fish and lily pads.
 The cloister, the chapel of Sant Miquel, the church, the cells, and the kitchen all give you a sense of peace.
 It’s a different place to take the family and enjoy the silence.
 It’s a part of Barcelona you can enjoy without the thick crowds.

 Free admission: First Sunday of the month